xiaoyunyang/coursera-scala-specialization/FP-ideas.md

 Let's look at what’s in common between the two loop functions and what’s distinct between them.

 * Common:  Take an array of *stuff* and combine them.
-* The initial value and what the types of data you work on are different.
+* Distinct: The initial value and what the types of data you work on are different.

 ```javascript
 //in javascript